-This Two Layer Apple Banana Cake can be baked as one.
+This Two Layer Apple Banana Cake is baked as one.
 No need to bake the layers separately and then stack them.
-Cake and apple banana filling go into the tin together and you’ll still have a moist airy delicious cake.
+Cake and apple banana filling go into the baking dish together and you’ll still have a moist airy delicious cake.
 And mind you, there is a lot of filling in this cake.

 The recipe of this cake has a 1:1:1:1 ratio (sugar:butter:flour:egg).
-Half of the batter is poured in the baking dish, then a layer of apple slices, followed by a thin layer of banana mash and then the second cake batter is poured on top of that.
-To finish the cake I added a layer of apricot preserve; adds shine and a little flavor.
+Pour half of the batter in the baking dish, then a layer of apple slices, followed by a thin layer of banana mash and then pour the second cake batter on top of that.
+To finish the cake I add a layer of apricot preserve; adds shine and a little flavor.

 I like to make the more simple and still delicious and attractive ones and I also prefer to make slightly smaller versions and freezable recipes.
 My immediate family is a party of two, just me and my husband, so large cakes or pies are simply too much to consume.

 Last thing about beautiful artistic creative cakes and pies – often they are covered in cream cheese icing and funny enough that is something I am not so crazy about.
 Too sweet for me.
 I feel that the icing often takes over the flavor of the cake, at least to my taste buds.
 So this Two Layer Apple Banana Cake is right up my alley.
 Would you like to see some other apple desserts?
 Check these out: my Traditional Dutch Apple Pie or an Apple Walnut Cake or Small Apple Tarts with Lemon Almond Paste.